JannikaHollmann/Create_Content/_sources/overview.md

 # Course overview & procedure

-Now that you've got an idea what this course is about, let's discuss how we'll hopefully get your course up and running.
+Now that you've got an idea what this website is about, let's discuss how we'll hopefully get your course up and running.
 The following document will therefore clarify the structure and general setup of this course.

 ### What you'll be learning

 **At the end of the course, you will be able to:**

-* E.g
-* E.g.
+* Create Content with Jupyter Notebooks and MyST Markdown
+* Understand the value of `open education`
+* Create Websites and Courses using Jupyter Book
+* Host Courses using GitHub Pages

 ### Course structure